Life in Subtropics

 The Ganga-Brahmaputra basin is formed in the Indian subcontinent by tributaries of rivers Ganga and Brahmaputra.
 The basin lies in the sub-tropical region that is situated between 10° N to 30° N latitudes.

 Some of the tributaries of the river Ganga are: Ghaghra, Son, Kosi, Chambal and Gandak.
 The main features of this basin are the plains of the Ganga and the Brahmaputra, the mountains and the foothills of the Himalayas and the Sundarbans Delta.
 Ox-bow lakes dot the plain area.

 The Subtropical Region

 The main climate here is the monsoon climate.
 Monsoons bring rains between mid-June and mid-September.
 The summers are hot and winters cool.

 The basin has a varied topography.
-The environment plays a vital role in the distribution of the population.
-The mountain areas with steep slopes have parse population because of inhospitable terrain.
+The environment plays a vital role in distribution of population.
+The mountain areas with steep slopes have sparse population because of inhospitable terrain.
 The plain area is densely populated because it is the most suitable for human habitation.
 The soil is highly fertile in the plains.